soderlind/es6-wp-rest-demo/README.md

 There's an article on Slack that explains [the difference between REST and AJAX](https://wordpress.stackexchange.com/a/273781/14546).

-The article is a bit old, but it might be easier to work with the content when you use wp-ajax.
+The article is a bit dated, but it might be easier to work with the content when you use AJAX.

-Assess control is (now) easy to implement when using the REST API, I don't see the benefit of having two separate functions for logged-in and logged-out users
+Assess control is [easy to implement](#access-control) when using the REST API, I don't see the benefit of having two separate functions for logged-in and logged-out users

 ## Prerequisite